PostHog/posthog.com/contents/blog/asynchronous-remote-companies.md

 ## You can get too asynchronous

-The "better" you run a company, removing unnecessary meetings, using more written communication, the less time you "lose" to socializing.
+The "better" you run a company – removing unnecessary meetings, using more written communication – the less time you "lose" to socializing.
 We tried things like Zoom catchups, but it's not the same – Zoom is just too close to feeling like a work meeting compared to getting dinner or going for a walk.

 Don't get me wrong – working asynchronously has huge upside.
 This time often goes back to people having more time with their families, or more time building things.
 It enables everything at the top of this post.